 We used some of our apples for printing.
 We painted apple halves with red, green and yellow paint and printed them on paper.

 We read The Apple Pie Tree by Zoe Hall

 Next, we used the apple corer to core them...

 After they were peeled and cored, we cut the apples into little pieces.

 We made a mixture of cinnamon and sugar in which to stir the apples.

-We rolled out the dough and put the apples in the pan.
+We rolled out the dough, cut it and patted it into the pan.

-The apples were added to the pan and we dotted them with butter.
+Then we added the apples and dotted them with butter.

 We added the top crust and then baked them in the oven and allowed it to cool.